iNoles/bank_account-rust/README.md

-# bank_account-rust
+# Bank Account Manager (Rust)

-This project implements a simple bank system in Rust.
-It allows users to deposit and withdraw funds.
+A simple command-line banking system written in Rust.
+This project allows users to securely deposit and withdraw funds with basic balance management.

 ## Features
 - Deposit: Users can deposit funds into their accounts.
-- Withdrawal: Users can withdraw funds from their accounts, provided they have sufficient balance.
+- Withdrawal — Withdraw funds (only if sufficient balance is available).
+- Balance Tracking — Keeps track of your current account balance.

 ## Installation